Building Climate Agency Through Ocean Literacy

 By the end of the unit, students will understand the relationship between ocean and climate, apply critical literacy to climate communication, and be prepared to take informed, hopeful action in their communities and beyond.

 Blue Minds has developed a unique safe space for you and your students to share your work and insights, straight from your classrooms.
-Access this website to learn from and share with students and teachers all over the country.
-To access, use the password blueminds, make an account, log in and join the community!
+Jump into the lessons to learn more and join the community!